How Nikki Fried became Florida’s agriculture commissioner

 “For the next 24 hours, we saw that was the case,” she said in an interview Saturday.
 “Democracy doesn’t happen overnight.

-As thousands of late ballots were tallied, particularly in Broward and Palm Beach counties, the closest of the statewide races to go into a recount flipped soon after the polls closed.
+As thousands of late ballots were tallied, particularly in Broward and Palm Beach counties, the closest of the statewide races to go into a recount flipped a day after the polls closed.
+She maintained a slim but decisive margin thereafter.

 Read Next

-That left one Democrat standing: Fried, a South Florida attorney whose first run for office catapulted her into a precarious position.
+That left one statewide Democratic candidate standing: Fried, a South Florida attorney whose first run for office catapulted her into a unique position.

-Fried is not just the winner of the cabinet seat, but she also is now the highest-ranking Democrat in the state and the first woman elected to the job.

-The candidates for chief financial officer and attorney general lost by significant margins and quietly faded into the background as election night drew to a close.
+Democrats’ candidates for chief financial officer and attorney general lost by significant margins.
 After a machine recount confirmed Ron DeSantis’ election, Tallahassee mayor and gubernatorial candidate Andrew Gillum conceded in a speech on Facebook live Saturday afternoon.
 U.S. Sen. Bill Nelson’s campaign scheduled a 3 p.m. statement Sunday after the state’s official results showed Gov. Rick Scott with a margin of 10,033 votes (0.12 percent) after a long week of lawsuits and dashed hopes to change election provisions.

+Fried is not just the winner of the cabinet seat, but she also is now the highest-ranking Democrat in the state and the first woman elected to the job.

-How, of all people, did the first-time candidate from South Florida rise above the rest of the Democrats?
+How, of all people, did the first-time candidate from South Florida rise above the rest of her party’s high-profile candidates?
+There was a three-term U.S. Senator, the son of a legendary state Supreme Court justice and charismatic mayor of the capital city?
 What was her key to a down-to-the-wire success?

-Fried’s campaign, which was heavily predicated on gun control and expanded access to medical marijuana, brought an understanding of the agriculture commissioner’s role to those outside of the farming community.
-Or in other words — Democrats, suburbanites and urban dwellers.
+Fried’s campaign, which was heavily predicated on gun control and expanding access to medical marijuana, brought an understanding of the agriculture commissioner’s role to those outside of the farming community.
+Or, in other words — Democrats, suburbanites and urban dwellers.

-Steve Schale, a Democratic strategist and consultant who did not work directly for the campaign, agreed that Fried’s gender likely played a role in her success.
+Steve Schale, a Democratic strategist and consultant who did not work directly for the campaign, agreed that Fried’s gender likely played a role.
 He speculated that her gender elevated her name off a majority male ticket, playing into a nationwide trend this election.

 “You look around the country, and Democratic women had a really good night,” he said.
 “There’s a profile that did very well.
 It was women.”